w3f/polkadot-wiki/docs/learn-governance.md

 ![\Large {16.432}&space;<&space;{15.492}](https://latex.codecogs.com/svg.latex?\large&space;{16.432}&space;<&space;{15.492})

 Since the above example is a public proposal, `Super-Majority Approve` would be used to calculate the result.
-And `Super-Majority Approve` requires more `aye` votes to pass the proposal when turnouts is low, therefore, based on the above result, the proposal will be rejected.
+And `Super-Majority Approve` requires more `aye` votes to pass the proposal when turnout is low, therefore, based on the above result, the proposal will be rejected.
 In addition, only the winning voter's tokens are locked.
 If the voters on the losing side of the referendum believe that the outcome will have negative effects, their tokens are transferrable so they will not be locked in to the